dipuk0506/SpinalNet-Applications/README.md

 # [SpinalNet](https://github.com/dipuk0506/SpinalNet): New Applications and Improvements

-## We create this repository to share new applications and improvements on SpinalNet.

 ## Steps to share codes.
 ### 1. Fork this repository.
 ### 2. Upload codes, and other files as a folder in your repository.